SUSE/Enceladus/CloudFormation/suma/README.md

 This directory contains example templates for creating SUSE Manager Server 2.1 and SUSE Manager Proxy 2.1 instances.

-### `suse_manager.templ`
+### `suse_manager_base_storage_setup.templ`

 Sample template for bootstrapping a SUSE Manager Server 2.1 instance with external EBS storage, which gets prepared on instance initialization for SUSE Manager use.

-### `suse_manager_full_bootstrap.templ`
+### `suse_manager.templ`

 This template can be used to fully bootstrap a SUSE Manager Server 2.1 instance including EBS storage setup, product registration for updates, certificate creation, registration with SCC for SUSE Manager entitlements, activation key creation, bootstrap script generation, and optionally synchronizing channels and creating bootstrap repositories.
 Most configuration parameters in the script should be self-explanatory.
 The parameter `ProductList` may hold a comma separated list of channels to sync.
 The values `sles12sp1`, `sles12`, and `sles11sp4` have a special meaning.
 They will be expanded to the corresponding pool, updates, manager-tools pool, and manager-tools updates channels (`x86_64`).
 If you set the parameter to an empty string, no channels will be synchronized.

 Please note that setting up SUSE Manager Server 2.1 takes a while, especially synchronizing channels.
 You can inspect